chanaKastellanith/PersonalizedNewsUpdateAggregator/README.md

 ## Getting Started:
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run the command `docker-compose up` to start the services and their Dapr sidecars.
+3. * Run the command `docker-compose up` to start the services and their Dapr sidecars.
+    * or run each service with the command `npm start`

 ## Technologies Used: